Pylons/pyramid/docs/glossary.rst

      which will be an instance of a :term:`request` object.
 An alternate calling convention allows a view to be defined as a callable which accepts a pair of arguments: ``context`` and ``request``: this calling convention is useful for traversal-based applications in which a :term:`context` is always very important.
-A view callable is the primary mechanism by which a developer writes user interface code within :mod:`repoze.bfg`.
-See
-     :ref:`views_chapter` for more information about :mod:`repoze.bfg`
+A view callable is the primary mechanism by which a developer writes user interface code within :mod:`pyramid`.
+See :ref:`views_chapter` for more information
-     view callables.
+     about :mod:`pyramid` view callables.

    view configuration
      View configuration is the act of associating a :term:`view callable` with configuration information.
 This configuration
      information helps map a given :term:`request` to a particular view callable and it can influence the response of a view callable.
-     :mod:`repoze.bfg` views can be configured via :term:`imperative configuration`, :term:`ZCML` or by a special ``@bfg_view`` decorator coupled with a :term:`scan`.
+     :mod:`pyramid` views can be configured via :term:`imperative configuration`, :term:`ZCML` or by a special ``@view_config`` decorator coupled with a :term:`scan`.
 See :ref:`views_chapter` for more information about view configuration.